EvanHuang7/ai-tools/README.md

 **🚨 Important Error 2**:

-If you run into **a new error**, `Job for nginx.service failed because the control process exited with error code`, when starting `nginx` in the **✅ Solution of Error 1**.
+If you run into **a new error**, `Job for nginx.service failed because the control process exited with error code`, when starting `nginx` in **Solution of Error 1**.
 This means there are other running processes listening to ports `80 or 443`.

 **✅ Solution of Error 2**: